polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 The PIT presents you with Phase 1 and the initial set of 3 quests.
 Each quest will provide guidance for some exciting use-cases for the Polymer community.
 However, these quests truly are meant for guidance and are optional, Polymer welcomes innovation!

-If you have an exciting use-case, propose it in our forum, team up with fellow devs and propose it over [here](https://github.com/polymerdevs/PIT-Phase-1/issues/16).
+If you have an exciting use-case, feel free to propose it [here](https://github.com/polymerdevs/PIT-Phase-1/issues/16) or register yourself and the idea [here](https://forms.gle/eCG4hEN6R21gc9z89) to continue building in stealth.

 ## Quests Overview
 All our quests or use-cases are presented as [issues](https://github.com/polymerdevs/PIT-Phase-1/issues) under specific labels for better categorization.